mmattel/Antora-Asciidoc-Extensions/antora/find orphaned files/README.md

 ### Runtime Limits

-* This extension can only run in repositories that contain content, which is defined at minimum by the precense of the `modules` directory, an `antora.yml` file and content files disributed in family directories.
+* This extension can only run in repositories that contain content, which is defined at minimum by the precense of the `modules` directory, an `antora.yml` file and content files distributed in family directories.
 Building only repositories can not use this extension - this would not make sense anyways.

 * To use this extension, a content build should run without errors before, though warnings are ok.
 This guarantees that files required for the build process are fully available.